G8 Education: Controversies

 In December 2020 G8 Education became embroiled in a staff underpayment issue.
-It self-reported to regulators that it had underpaid up to 27,000 employees between $50 million and $80 million.
+It self-reported to regulators that it had underpaid up to 27,000 employees between A$50 million and A$80 million.
 It said it had the funds to make restitution but the issue saw it shares slump on the ASX.
+In 2020, following the self-reported matter, G8 Education undertook a remediation program to ensure all affected current and former team members were paid in full.
+As at 31 December 2022, A$37 million remains outstanding to be paid to current and former team members.

 In February 2021 G8 Education announced it was raising fees by 4.5 per cent as it recovered from the effects of the COVID-19 pandemic and restore occupancy levels which had dropped during the economic downturn.